 Time, On My Watch

-This project, funded by the Armed Forces Covenant Fund Trust, is focused on the concept of time as we think it has different meanings for serving personnel and families.
+This creative project, funded by the Armed Forces Covenant Fund Trust, is focused on the concept of time as we think it has different meanings for serving personnel and families.
 This is an opportunity for you to show that your time is valuable and that you matter too.
 We are looking for honest feedback as to how time affects you, whether it drags through a deployment or rushes past for a weekending family.

 Why take part?